scottybrown/unsleepify/README.md

 	- also ideally it would display the album art for each playlist, or some identifying factor to differentiate those that share the same name

 ## Accomplished TODOs
+- if you manually travel to the song playing activity it shouldn't play a song. should go back to the main activity
 - Show art for song being played - either in notification like Spotify, or whole background - i get this for free by yielding control to the spotify app
 - skip song, because that one Sigur Ros song is just too much - i get this for free by yielding control to the spotify app
 - Properly format time of currently set alarm